KellerJordan/cifar10-zoo/airbench_ablations/README.md

 3. We reduce the final block width from 512 to 256.
 4. We add a learnable bias to the first conv layer.

-Times are measured in seconds on a single NVIDIA A100.
+Every time-to-94% is measured in seconds on a single NVIDIA A100.

 | Script | Feature | Epochs | Time | Evidence for >= 94% |
 | - | - | - | - | - |